 Disc Displacement in children

-Pedodontist should manage muscle damage chewing system or even mild level damage to TMJ with conservative therapie for chewing system.
+Pedodontist should manage muscle damage chewing system or even mild level damage to TMD with conservative therapie for chewing system.

-Can moderate TMJ damage (complete disc displacement) occur in children: Yes.
+Can moderate TMD damage (complete disc displacement) occur in children: Yes.
 Because it is not prevalent, many are mistaken to think it will not happen in young people.

 - Chewing pain